-The following is a discussion of the material U.S. federal income tax considerations related to the ownership and disposition of shares of our common stock by a Non-U.S. holder (as defined below) and applies only to common stock that is held as a capital asset for U.S. federal income tax purposes (generally property held for investment).
-This discussion is based on the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), U.S. Treasury regulations promulgated thereunder, administrative rulings and judicial decisions, all as in effect on the date hereof, and all of which are subject to change or differing interpretations, possibly with retroactive effect.
+The following is a discussion of the material U.S. federal income tax considerations related to the acquisition, ownership and disposition of our shares of common stock, CVRs and warrants, which we refer to collectively as our "securities", and applies only to securities that are held as a capital asset for U.S. federal income tax purposes (generally property held for investment).
+This discussion is based on the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), U.S. Treasury regulations, administrative rulings and judicial decisions, all as in effect on the date hereof, and all of which are subject to change, possibly with retroactive effect.
 We cannot assure you that a change in law will not significantly alter the tax considerations that we describe in this summary.
 We have not sought any ruling from the Internal Revenue Service ("IRS") with respect to the statements made and the conclusions reached in the following summary, and there can be no assurance that the IRS or a court will agree with such statements and conclusions.

-This summary does not address all aspects of U.S. federal income taxation that may be relevant to Non-U.S. holders in light of their personal circumstances.
-In addition, this summary does not address the Medicare tax on certain net investment income, U.S. federal estate or gift tax laws, any state, local or non-U.S. tax laws or any tax treaties.
+This summary does not address all aspects of U.S. federal income taxation that may be relevant to holders in light of their personal circumstances.
+In addition, this summary does not address the Medicare tax on certain investment income, U.S. federal estate or gift tax laws, any state, local or non-U.S. tax laws or any tax treaties.
 In addition, this discussion does not address all tax considerations that may be important to a particular holder in light of the holder's circumstances, or to certain categories of investors that may be subject to special rules, such as:

-- banks, insurance companies or other financial institutions; - tax-exempt or governmental organizations; - tax-qualified retirement plans; - qualified foreign pension funds (or any entities all of the interests of which are held by a qualified foreign pension fund); - dealers in securities or foreign currencies; - "controlled foreign corporations," "passive foreign investment companies" and corporations that accumulate earnings to avoid U.S. federal income tax; - traders in securities that use the mark-to-market method of accounting for U.S. federal income tax purposes; - persons subject to the alternative minimum tax; - entities or arrangements treated as partnerships or pass-through entities for U.S. federal income tax purposes or holders of interests therein; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - persons that acquired our common stock through the exercise of employee stock options or otherwise as compensation or through a tax-qualified retirement plan; - persons whose functional currency is not the U.S. dollar; - real estate investment trusts; - regulated investment companies; - certain former citizens or long-term residents of the United States; and

-• persons that hold our common stock as part of a straddle (including as a result of holding our CVRs in addition to our common stock), appreciated financial position, synthetic security, hedge, conversion transaction or other integrated investment or risk reduction transaction
+- banks, insurance companies or other financial institutions; - tax-exempt or governmental organizations; - qualified foreign pension funds (or any entities all of the interests of which are held by a qualified foreign pension fund); - · dealers in securities or foreign currencies; - "controlled foreign corporations," "passive foreign investment companies" and corporations that accumulate earnings to avoid U.S. federal income tax; - traders in securities that use the mark-to-market method of accounting for U.S. federal income tax purposes; - persons subject to the alternative minimum tax; - partnerships or other pass-through entities for U.S. federal income tax purposes or holders of interests therein; - persons deemed to sell our securities under the constructive sale provisions of the Code; - persons that acquired our securities through the exercise of employee stock options or otherwise as compensation or through a tax-qualified retirement plan; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - real estate investment trusts; - regulated investment companies; - certain former citizens or long-term residents of the United States; and - persons that hold our securities as part of a straddle, appreciated financial position, synthetic security, hedge, conversion transaction or other integrated investment or risk reduction transaction.

-PROSPECTIVE INVESTORS SHOULD CONSULT THEIR TAX ADVISORS WITH RESPECT TO THE APPLICATION OF THE U.S. FEDERAL INCOME TAX LAWS (INCLUDING ANY POTENTIAL FUTURE CHANGES THERETO) TO THEIR PARTICULAR SITUATION, AS WELL AS ANY TAX CONSEQUENCES OF THE PURCHASE, OWNERSHIP AND DISPOSITION OF OUR COMMON STOCK ARISING UNDER THE U.S. FEDERAL ESTATE OR GIFT TAX LAWS OR UNDER THE LAWS OF ANY STATE, LOCAL, NON U.S. OR OTHER TAXING JURISDICTION OR UNDER ANY APPLICABLE INCOME TAX TREATY.
+PROSPECTIVE INVESTORS ARE ENCOURAGED TO CONSULT THEIR TAX ADVISORS WITH RESPECT TO THE APPLICATION OF THE U.S. FEDERAL INCOME TAX LAWS (INCLUDING ANY POTENTIAL FUTURE CHANGES THERETO) TO THEIR PARTICULAR SITUATION, AS WELL AS ANY TAX CONSEQUENCES OF THE PURCHASE, OWNERSHIP AND DISPOSITION OF OUR SECURITIES ARISING UNDER THE U.S. FEDERAL ESTATE OR GIFT TAX LAWS OR UNDER THE LAWS OF ANY STATE, LOCAL, NON U.S. OR OTHER TAXING JURISDICTION OR UNDER ANY APPLICABLE INCOME TAX TREATY.

-Non-U.S. Holder Defined
+U.S. Holder and Non-U.S. Holder Defined

-For purposes of this discussion, a "Non-U.S. holder" is a beneficial owner of shares of our common stock that is not for U.S. federal income tax purposes a partnership or any of the following:
+A "U.S. holder" is a beneficial owner of shares of our common stock, CVRs, or warrants that, for U.S. federal income tax purposes, is: